Toward the Rising Sun

 Our existence as human beings is a journey in which we follow an invisible trail through the terrain of our lives—mountains, valleys, rivers and lakes, vast stretches and the inevitable crossroads, where we must make choices as to which way to go.
 Those choices can either slow down or accelerate our journey toward the mountaintop of self-awareness or self-realization, where the view is vast and awe-inspiring in all directions.

-The benevolent Intelligence of Life—however you may choose to call it: God, Great Spirit, the Universe, Jesus, Allah, or Ram—is ever guiding us along our unique path in an ongoing awakening of the neglected, buffered, or hidden inner self.
+The benevolent Intelligence of Life—however you may speak of it: God, Great Spirit, the Universe, Jesus, Allah, or Ram—is ever guiding each individual along a unique path in an ongoing awakening of the neglected, buffered, or hidden inner self.
 When we are faced with choices, how do we recognize the wise guidance that comes from within?
 At crucial points in our journey, an advocate or guide can help you stabilize, reorient, and access healing power to move in a positive direction—toward the rising sun of your particular situation.

 Sessions with Mary Angelon are available at her office in Prescott, Arizona, at 1680 Iron Springs Road, by phone consultation, or online via Skype.
 For more information, please contact her through this website.